You may have heard that pizza is an unhealthy fast food high in saturated fats and sodium (

 One 12-week study in 164 people with two or more risk factors for heart disease found that eating regular-fat cheese didn’t increase LDL (bad) cholesterol levels any more than eating reduced-fat cheese did (

 You may enjoy some pizza even if you have high cholesterol levels.
 Just make sure to opt for high quality ingredients and cut back on processed meat toppings.

 People adore pizza in all its forms, which is why countless alternatives and variations are available that enable almost everyone to enjoy a slice or two, regardless of dietary needs.

 Lowering your pizza’s cholesterol content is quite easy.

 Here are some tips you could try the next time you crave pizza:

 - Try a different base.
 Adding more veggies to your pizza doesn’t have to be limited to toppings.
-Try swapping the classic flour-based pizza crust for a veggie-based crust.
+Try swapping the flour-based pizza crust for a veggie-based crust.
 Some popular recipes call for cauliflower, broccoli, squash, or zucchini.

 You can make pizza as nutritious as you wish with the ingredients you choose.